philc/book-notes/it doesnt have to be crazy at work - jason fried.md

     * They pay 25% of the grwoth in EBITDA of that year out to the current employees.
     * (Seems to me like they give competitive salary and no stock, so their packages are 1/2 of what Google or FB will pay.)
+* Benefits who?
+  * "Gotcha benefits": those designed to keep you in the office.
+  * Basecamp's philosophy is to help people get away from work.
+    * Fully paid vacations every year for everyone who's been with the company for more than a year.
+The whole trip is covered: airfare, hotel accomodations -- up to $5,000 per person or family.
+    * Three-day weekends all summer.
+May through September we only work 32-hour weeks.
+This allows everyoen to take Friday off, or Monday off.
+    * 30d paid sabbaticals every three years.
+    * $1K per year continuing-education stipend, to develop *non-work* skills, like cooking.
+"Encouraging people to do things they've always wanted to do but needed a bit of encouragement and help to actually make happen."
+    * A local monthly CSA share.
+    * Once-a-month massage at an actual spa, not the office.
+* Library rules
+  * Open offices: "such offices are great at one thing: packing in as many people as possible at the expense of the individual."
+  * "When sales or service people, who often need to be loud and jovial on the phone, have to share accommodations with peopel who need long stretches of quiet, you're not only destrying productivity, you're fomenting resentment."
+  * Offices should use "library rules": quiet, focused.
+* No "fakecations" -- encourage full disconnection.
+* The wrong time for real time
+  * "Following group chat at work is like being in an all-day meeting with random participants and no agenda.
+    It's completely exhausting."
+  * If it's an important decision to make, first "write it up", which moves it out of chat.
+  * People will always misuse chat.
+Chat is only good for urgent communication, handling crises, and 1:1 collaboration.
+* "Dreadlines"
+  * Delivery dates should either be flexible, or the scope of what gets delivered should be flexible.
+  * A deadline with a flexible scope invites pushback, compromises, and tradeoffs-- all ingredients in healthy, calm projects.
+Its' when you try to fix both scope and time that you have a recipe for dread and overwork.
+* Don't be a knee jerk
+  * In-person idea pitches invite interruption and knee jerk reactions.
+  * Instead, write up a complete memo, let everyone read it offline multiple times, and then host a considered discussion.
+* What out for 12-day weeks
+  * Don't routinely ship on a Friday and then have to work weekends because you're monitoring and bugfixing the release.
+* Bad habits beat good intentions
+  * "If we had started by hiring a bunch of people we didn't need in the beginning, we would have continued to hire a bunch more people we don't need today.
+Instead, we hire when it hurts.
+Slowly, and only after we clearly need someone.
+Not in anticipation of possibly maybe."
+* Narrow as you go
+  * Commit to an idea, see it through, make it happen.
+You can always go back later, but only if you actually finish.
+  * "It's not that new approaches or ideas are bad, but their timing may well be.
+Always keeping the door open to radical changes only invites chaos and second-guessing.
+Confidently close that door.
+Accept that better ideas aren't necessarily better if they arrive after the train has left the setation.
+If they're so good, they can catch the next one."
+* Worsot practices
+  * Be careful about taking popular wisdom without critical consideration.
+  * "Best practices" is a powerful, blunt label.
+It's hard to question ideas published with this label, and so people blindly follow them.
+* Have less to do
+  * "Too much shit to do" is usually the root problem, and people try to solve it with productivity hacks.
+  * Say no is the only way to claw back time.
+It's obligation elimnation.
+Every other time saving hack is snake oil.
+  * "At Basecamp we've become ruthless about eliminating either work that doesn't need to be done or work we don't want to do."
+    * They stopped accepting payment by check early on.
+They let go of that non-trivial revenue because they didn't want the work of processing paper checks to be on anyone's plate.
+* Three's company
+  * A team of three is their magic number.
+It's often 1 designer, two programmers.
+  * "we don't throw more people at problems, we chop problems down until they can be carried across the finish line by teams of three."
+  * "What if there are five departments involved in a project or decision?
+There aren't."
+We intentionally don't work on projects requiring that level of coordination.
+  * Benefits:
+    * With three people, scheduling is easy.
+    * Having such a small team tempers your ambition and keeps you honest.
+    * Three is a sharp wedge.
+"The problem with four is that you almost always need to add a fifth to manage the the team."